 Q. Speaking of leading a team - how do you do that at Electric Kiwi?

 A. People don’t get out of bed in the morning to improve shareholder returns, we all want to contribute to the world.
-We work hard to create an environment and culture that values individuality and our differences, whilst creating a sense of belonging and togetherness.
+Running a purpose driven company is critical to creating an environment and culture that values individuality and our differences, whilst creating a sense of belonging and togetherness.

 Q. The other team out there are your customers, how do they fit in to your vision?